Cactoidal/Stardust/contracts/README.md

 Therefore, the amount of padding necessary for security depends on the maximum size of the hold.
 Six zeroes applied to the latter example:  0000001 0000001 00000010000.
 Our would-be spoofer tries to claim 0000001 00000010000001 0000, but the leftover 0000 just isn't long enough to be a valid amount (and moreover, 10000001 would require a massive cargo hold, almost certainly much bigger than what the player has).

 Padding seems to be the way to go.
-Since this demo is capped at a holdSize of 100, I won't go overboard with the zeroes, but a more secure system will need to take into acccount how large ships are expected to become.
+Since this demo is capped at a holdSize of 100, I won't go overboard with the zeroes, but a more secure system will need to take into account how large ships are expected to become.
 Or just pick an improbably large number of zeroes from the get-go.

 I've edited my diagram above to account for this change, and I also moved the salt from the back of the string to the front.